Detailed information on granuloma annulare, including symptoms, diagnosis, and treatment

 How is granuloma annulare diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
-He or she will give you a physical exam.
+They will give you a physical exam.
 You may need to see a skin doctor (dermatologist).
 You may also have tests, such as:

 Skin scraping.
 The healthcare provider scrapes the top of your skin with a small tool.
 The scraped tissue is examined with a microscope.
 This can show if the rash is from an infection.
 This may be done to rule out fungus.
 Fungus can look similar on the skin.

-Skin punch biopsy.
+Skin biopsy.
 A small piece of skin is cut out and removed and sent to a lab.
-The skin is examined for other types of problems that may cause rash.
+The skin is examined for other types of problems that may cause a rash.

 How is granuloma annulare treated?